 We soaked up the procession of polka dot ladies until our bus for Sevilla arrived.
 Once we crossed the threshold into the city, we treated ourselves to refreshing sangria and cervezas, along with rich Iberian cheese and toasted bread tapas treats.

 Suddenly, there came the roar of brass instruments, coupled with the shuffling of feet in a procession to honor a saint.
 Weary-faced children carried candles, incense and gold-embroidered religious banners.
 Gilded relics were carried by a sea of parish members; only their sneakers and shins were visible.
-It was the first of many processions that would traverse our paths in the coming days.
+It was the first of many processions that would cross paths with us in the coming days.

 On our second day, we strolled throughout the city, admiring palm trees, ceramic tiled façades and the soul-soothing tunes of charismatic flamenco guitar players.
 Despite our limited knowledge of Spanish niceties, the locals warmly welcomed us.
 We were also impressed with the elegant manner in which young and old dressed.
 Adult women wore smart silk suits and dresses, some with lace mantilla veils; young children donned clothing reminiscent of 1950s or 1960s Americana (sweater sets, hair bows, patent-leather shoes).
 We noted that families with young children almost always dressed the little ones like Doublemint Twins.
 This was regardless of whether or not the children had twin status.